 body and, if serious, vision will be affected.
 If the inflammation affects

 the macular area there will be a loss of central vision.
-Haemorrhages
+Hemorrhages and

-and oedema (producing a blurring of the margins of the optic disc) are
+edema (producing a blurring of the margins of the optic disc) are also

 Uveitis is a general term describing a group of inflammatory diseases that